PrimeTimeTran/rn-GoogleNews/README.md

 ![name](./assets/data.gif)

-**F)** Define a new piece of state, `articles`, to hold the data we get from the API.
+**G)** Define a new piece of state, `articles`, to hold the data we get from the API.
 It's initial state is an empty array because it will eventually hold an array of data and we should make sure the datatype is consistent.

 ```jsx
 const [articles, setArticles] = useState([])
 ```

-**G)** Refactor `getNews` to set the state of articles once the request has succedded.
+**H)** Refactor `getNews` to set the state of articles once the request has succedded.

 ```jsx
 const getNews = async () => {